Plutonium tetrafluoride: Formation

 Laser irradiation of plutonium hexafluoride (PuF6) at wavelengths under 520 nm causes it to decompose into plutonium pentafluoride (PuF5) and fluorine; if this is continued, plutonium(IV) fluoride is obtained.

 Properties

 In terms of its structure, solid plutonium(IV) fluoride features 8-coordinate Pu centers interconnected by doubly bridging fluoride ligands.

-Reaction of plutonium tetrafluoride with barium, calcium, or lithium at 1200 °C give Pu metal:
+Reaction of plutonium tetrafluoride with barium, calcium, or lithium at 1200 °C gives Pu metal: